CapuccinoFroth/PorEjemplo/README.md

 The dApp will need to follow these technical specifications:

-**Blockchain:** The platform will use the XRPL blockchain infrastructure that now supports smart contracts.
-It could also make use of the to the Ethereum Virtual Machine (EVM) sidechain that is connected to the XRP Ledger bridge and use its features.
+**Blockchain:** The platform will use the Solana blockchain infrastructure now that can be bridged to the EVM ecosystem.

 **Smart Contract:** The platform will use smart contracts to manage the token rewards for learners, tutors and devs.
-The smart contract should be written in a programming language supported by XRPL’s infrastructure, such as [XXXXX].
+The smart contract should be written in RUST.
 The smart contract should have the following functions:
 - Distribute tokens to tutors upon profile set up and service offer (content creation, flashcards as NFTs, private tutoring, etc)
 - Distribute tokens to learners upon completion of profile and learning activities (quizzes, vocabulary review, play puzzles/crosswords, etc).